act-rules/act-rules.github.io/pages/contribute/join.md

 ## Mailing list keeps you up to date

 By becoming a member you will be added to the mailing list, and you will receive all the latest updates, meeting invites, etc. You will receive "final call" e-mails.
-These are announcements of changes that have been approved in a GitHub pull request, and will be merged if no feedback
+These are announcements of changes that have been approved in a GitHub pull request, and will be merged if there is no unresolved feedback.

 ## Join us on Slack